- CLASS: Mammalia (Mammals)

 AT THE ZOO

 Giraffes have drawn long looks from San Diego Zoo guests since 1938.
 Lofty and Patches were the Zoo’s first giraffes, arriving from Africa with much fanfare.
 Loading their crates off the ship and onto the truck for the long journey from New York to San Diego was quite a production, and upon their arrival here 10 days later, the giraffes refused to leave their traveling crate.
 Finally, someone offered them onions, and these veggies accomplished what nothing else could do.
-To this day, onions serve as a special treat for our giraffes!

 The Zoo currently has a small herd of Masai giraffes that shares the exhibit in Urban Jungle with the much smaller Nubian Soemmering’s gazelles, adding interest for the animals and our guests.
 The Zoo has giraffe feeding opportunities.
 When you visit, be sure to check out the giraffe feeding times!